 7. Drink a Lot of Water

 Thirsty?
-I remember how thirsty I was during pregnancy and that if I didn’t drink enough water, my mind and physical body payed.
-Carry a water bottle with you full of filtered water every where you go.
+I remember how thirsty I was during pregnancy and that if I didn’t drink enough water, my mind and physical body paid.
+Carry a water bottle with you full of filtered water everywhere you go.
 Drinking at least 10 full glasses of water daily will help to keep you hydrated, help prevent nausea, and help to keep amniotic fluid amounts at a healthy level.
-Dehydration can lead to morning sickness, fatigue and second and third trimester contractions.
+Dehydration can lead to morning sickness, fatigue, and second and third trimester contractions.